 What’s the ultimate throttle on growth?

-For any great company it’s not markets, or technology, or competition, or products.
+For any great company, it’s not markets, technology, competition, or products.
 The one thing above all others: the ability to get and keep enough of the right people.

 If you’ve read Michael Gerber’s book The E-Myth Revisited, the emphasis on systems can lead you to believe people are not your most important asset.
 As I noted in the White Paper, Was Michael Gerber Wrong, Gerber’s emphasis on systems is so intense it’s easy to lose sight of the importance of people in building your business equation.
 In Good to Great, Jim Collins states, “The old adage ‘People are you most important asset’ turns out to be wrong.
 People are not your most important asset.
 The right people are.”